YFHD-osu/Hackintosh/README.md

 > [!IMPORTANT]
 > Those config havn't filled in correct serial number, please use ``PlatformInfo\Generic\SystemProductName`` to generate unique SMBIOS

+> [!IMPORTANT]
+> My ``UTBMap.kext`` might not work with every hardware, if you are experiencing USB not detected issue, you'll need to map USB yourself

 ### ACPI Folder
 Download ACPI folder in this repository and move them to ``\OC\ACPI``